 - Your landlord can increase the security deposit if the cost of rent goes up.
 However, if you’ve lived in the rental for 5 or more years, the landlord cannot increase the security deposit, even if rent goes up.

 Tenants need to be aware that you can only withhold rent for specific circumstances: The repairs cost more than your rent to repair, and the home has become inhabitable.

-For example, if you have a cracked toilet seat that your landlord refuses to fix doesn’t mean you can withhold your rent.
-However, if there is structural damage to the apartment that makes you unable to stay in the home is a reason to withhold rent.
+For example, having a cracked toilet seat that your landlord refuses to fix doesn’t mean you can withhold your rent.
+However, if there is structural damage to the apartment that makes you unable to stay in the home, you have reason to withhold rent.

 If you do withhold rent, you should do the following:

 - Send a certified letter to your landlord, explaining the issue and ask for the problem to be fixed.
 Make sure you explain the issue in detail and keep a copy of any correspondence.